-Restricted Stock: Vesting of each outstanding restricted stock award that would have otherwise vested in the 18 months following the
+Restricted Stock: Vesting of each outstanding restricted stock award that would otherwise have vested in the 18 months

-Employee Benefits: Continuation of certain employee benefits for up to 12 months his employment is terminated
+Employee Benefits: Continuation of certain employee benefits for up to 12 months which his employment is terminated

-If we terminated Mr. Smith's employment without cause or he terminated his employment with us for good reason on a date within the 90 days prior to or the 12 months after a change of control he would be entitled to receive:
+If we terminate Mr. Smith's employment without cause or he terminates his employment with us for good reason on a date within the 90 days prior to or the 12 months after a change of control he would be entitled to receive:

-Severance Payment: A) 100% of the sum of (i) his base salary at the time of termination and (ii) his target bonus for the year in which
+Severance Payment: A) The sum of Mr. Smith's (i) base salary at the time of termination and (ii) target bonus for the year in